whitebeard10/farm2home/README.md

 # farm2home
-farm2home is an e-commerce website for farm products(login register cart checckou feedbback  and  farmer delivery site)
+farm2home is an e-commerce website for farm products(login register cart checkout feedbback  and  farmer delivery site)